forrestkirby/folder-extended-content-provider/README.md

 An extended version of the folder content provider of Widgetkit 2 which allows to include subfolders

-Copyright (c) 2007-2018 YOOtheme GmbH yootheme.com, 2018 forrestkirby github.com/forrestkirby
+Copyright (C) 2007-2018 YOOtheme GmbH yootheme.com, 2018 forrestkirby github.com/forrestkirby

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by